ipfs-shipyard/nopfs/README.md

   - Running `make plugin-install` (here on the nopfs repo) will build and install the `nopfs.so` plugin into `~/.ipfs/plugins`.

 From that point, starting Kubo should load the plugin and automatically work with denylists (files with extension `.deny`) found in `/etc/ipfs/denylists` and `$XDG_CONFIG_HOME/ipfs/denylists` (usually `~/.config/ipfs/denylists`).

+We will be improving these instructions once we can work on mainline Kubo.